Last Updated on

 As well as a 30-day no-quibbles refund if you’re not satisfied, you’ll also be covered for 3 years against any defects so you can buy with complete confidence.

-And if you’re looking for one of the best cordless weed eaters currently available, we’d urge to consider buying as the Makita delivers fully at a fairly reasonable price point.
+And if you’re looking for one of the best cordless electric string trimmers currently available, we’d urge to consider buying as the Makita delivers fully at a fairly reasonable price point.

-As we reach the mid-point of our best battery weed trimmer reviews, it’s time for a hard-hitting 20-volter from BLACK+DECKER, a brand you can completely rely on.
+As we reach the mid-point of our best cordless string trimmer reviews, it’s time for a hard-hitting 20-volter from BLACK+DECKER, a brand you can completely rely on.

 Most people don’t want to purchase garden equipment unnecessarily.
 Not only are tools expensive, they take up a great deal of storage space into the bargain.
 For this reason, most manufacturers offer 2-in-1 approaches to trimming and edging and the BLACK+DECKER LSTE525 is a particularly fine example.